yey-R/yey-R/README.md

 ### Hi there 👋

 ## :boy: About me:
-- 🔭 I’m currently in my last year at Hacettepe University.
+- 🔭 I’m a software developer at AllMediaDesk GmbH.
+- 🧰 I graduated from Hacettepe University, Computer Science
 - 💬 You can ask me anything.

 ## 🧰 Languages and Tools: